PiXLtez/PiXL-Public/README.md

 We run a stripped down [Peppermint](https://github.com/tzConnectBerlin/peppermint) as a server to do the on-chain transactions

 # Innovative Business Model
 PiXL is the first use of an innovative business model that focuses on a frictionless experience for the user.
 To play PiXL, you need to buy an [Entry Coin NFT](https://objkt.com/asset/KT1SGdop74rGobKAETcBPnz9yQkH38hZnpBh/1) proceeds from the sales fund the project.
 The game checks the player's wallet for an Entry Coin via a read-only request (using taquito, beacon sdk and tzip12) - this does not cost gas.
-The user is able to play, and all items collected are sent to the user's wallet via batch script (taquito & peppermint).
+The user is able to play, and all items collected are sent to the user's wallet via batch script (using taquito & peppermint).

 This business model creates the smoothest onboarding ever, as a new user only has to get a Tezos compatible wallet.
 They don't even need to have any tez.
 The Entry Coin can be sent to their wallet and all play-to-earn rewards do not cost them any gas.

 [![Entry Coin](https://cloudflare-ipfs.com/ipfs/QmeZzZidhj8ZsuZKMmdutKDebQKyacHM46HuFhWs7bppx4/image.gif)](https://objkt.com/asset/KT1SGdop74rGobKAETcBPnz9yQkH38hZnpBh/1)

 # What Happens On-Chain
 To create a frictionless UX for the user (player) - they are never required to sign a transaction or pay any gas.
 Initially, the user signs in and their wallet is checked for an entry coin.
 If they own an entry coin then they can play the game.
 In the game - players earn Quests, Items and PiXLtez as they play.
 These are taken to the baker in the game at which point they can be minted to the user's wallet.
 The minted NFTs are then air-dropped to the user's wallet using [Peppermint](https://github.com/tzConnectBerlin/peppermint).
 This way the user (player) never pays gas for the transaction.
 The NFTs are available in the user's wallet as NFTs in an [OBJKT](https://objkt.com) collection.
 The user can then sell the NFTs using objkt.com marketplace or use them in game.

 # What Can Be Minted
 The following Items can be minted in PiXL: